kgrid/specs/docs/activationSpec.md

 ## 4. Definitions

 ### 4.1 Knowledge Object (KO)
 A collection of metadata and binary files that together have a unique identifier (including version identifier).
 There are four required file types: a service description, a deployment description, a file that contains metadata and one or more payload files implementing the service described by the service description, deployable using the information in the deployment description.
-The metadata of a KO could be exposed using a get request to {server path}/kos/{ko id}.
-See [Metadata detail](#metadata) for more detail.
+The metadata of a KO, when loaded in an activator, could be exposed using a get request to {server path}/kos/{ko id}.
+See [Kgrid Knowledge Objects](https://github.com/kgrid/koio/kgrid_knowledge_objects.md) for more detail.

 ### 4.2 KO Endpoint
 A service path exposed by a particular knowledge object.
 Takes the form {server path}/endpoints/{ko id}/{endpoint id}.
 If a get request is sent to an endpoint it will reveal deployment info of that endpoint.
 If a post request with a body is sent to the endpoint it will pass it to and execute the corresponding function of that endpoint and return the result of the function as response.